V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 Channel your magic to increase the power of your organs.

-Quick Action (20): for the next 5 turns, use your sorcery instead of durability when determining digestion damage.
+Internal Action (20): for the next 5 turns, use your sorcery instead of durability when determining digestion damage.

 Requirements: 14 sorcery.